Gap Insurance Explained: What It Is, Cost & Do You Need It?

 Is gap insurance worth it for a used car?

 Gap insurance for a used car is rarely necessary.
 Used cars have already gone through their steepest depreciation, so the chance of owing more than the car's value is much lower — especially if you made a reasonable down payment.
-However, if you financed a late-model used car with little down and a long loan term, it's still worth checking whether a gap exists.
+However, if you financed a late-model used car with little down and a long loan term (60+ months), it's still worth checking whether a gap exists before skipping coverage.

 Does gap insurance cover my deductible?

 Standard gap insurance does not cover your collision or comprehensive deductible.
-Some policies do offer a deductible waiver as an add-on, but this is not universal.
-Always read the fine print of your policy so you know exactly what is and isn't covered.
+Some policies — like Nationwide's optional Gap Plus plan — offer deductible assistance as an add-on, but this is not universal.
+Always read the fine print of your policy so you know exactly what is and isn't covered before you need to file a claim.

 Can I get gap insurance after I've already bought the car?